Kernix13/vision-grid-express/README.md

   - The "Load More" button fetches the next page of images for the current search term.

 ### Vision Board Page

-> _Image of thumbnail strip and an image-text element and maybe the settings screen open lower down and/or board page modal - that is 2-3 screenshots_

 - Saved Images Display
   - View all saved images in a large, clean layout.